uw-dims/dims-finalreport/docs/source/challenges.rst

 One risk to a project that is hard to avoid is a dependency on external software products or standards that are outside of the control of the project (e.g., see :ref:`stix_dev_libraries`).
-Such situations can surface larger organizational weaknesses and personnel issues that simply cannot be solved without commitment and full-throated support from higher up in the organization.
+Such situations can cause larger organizational weaknesses and personnel issues to surface that simply cannot be solved without commitment and full-throated support from higher up in the organization.
 The best that can sometimes be achieved is to learn from the situation, find a way to move on, and carry the lessons forward